Ween: Breakup (2011–2015)

-Reunion (2015–present)
+Reunion (2015–2024)

 On November 16, 2015, Ween announced that they would reunite for two concerts at the 1stBank Center in Broomfield, Colorado on February 12 and 13, 2016.
 During ticket presale, a third show was added on February 14, 2016 due to demand.
 Throughout 2016, Ween played sporadic reunion shows in Minneapolis, Philadelphia, Los Angeles, Boston, New York, and San Francisco.
 The band also made festival appearances in Toronto, Chicago, Portland, Arrington, Virginia, Okeechobee, Florida, and Manchester, Tennessee, for Bonnaroo, which was streamed online via Red Bull TV.
 The band was also due to appear in April at Levitation Festival in Austin, which was canceled the day before the weekend began.

 A sequel to the first outtakes collection, Shinola vol. 1, was confirmed to be in the works by Dean Ween on Facebook in January 2016.
+However, as of 2025 there have been no updates on this.
 On October 19, 2016 the band announced the release of the live album GodWeenSatan Live, which was recorded on September 14, 2001, and features the band performing its debut album in its entirety.
 It was released on November 16, 2016.
 On June 1, 2018, Warner Brothers released a compilation album titled Bananas and Blow; according to Melchiondo, the band had no knowledge of the compilation until it was released.
 Melchiondo noted that the song choice for the compilation felt "random".

+While no new recordings have been made by Ween since their reunion, several of its members have done side projects or collaborated with other artists since 2015.
+Claude Coleman's side project Amandla released their third album Laughing Heart in 2017 and toured behind the record through that year and into 2018.
+In 2018, Dean Ween released the second studio album by The Dean Ween Group, "rock2", and toured solo behind it.
+In 2019, both Dean and Glenn McClelland assisted with the making of funk band Solid Bronze's debut album The Fruit Basket.
+Dean co-produced the album along with Chris Harford, the album was recorded in his personal studio, and both Dean and McClelland appeared on several tracks as performers.

 Like most concert tours by music artists in 2020, Ween's touring was disrupted by COVID-19; dates for June and July were postponed into 2021.

 On August 9 and 10, 2022, Ween played the South Park 25th Anniversary Concert alongside Primus and South Park creators Matt Stone and Trey Parker.
 It was broadcast on Comedy Central on August 13 and on Paramount+ on August 14.